ACM-Amrita-Amritapuri/2nd-Year-Recruitment/SIG Cyber Security/README.md

 **Learn**

 * Learn and use [forensically](https://29a.ch/photo-forensics/#forensic-magnifier) beta tool
-* Learn more about binwalk, strings and exif-tool in terminal
+* Learn more about binwalk, strings and exif-tool in the terminal

 **Implementation**